Email Us Today! contact@umonics.sg

 Different Subject Areas

-Preschool workbooks can cover different subject areas, such as literacy, numeracy, science, and social studies.
-A workbook may focus on one subject area or incorporate multiple subject areas in a single workbook.
-This can help preschoolers develop a broad range of knowledge and skills and encourage them to explore different areas of interest.
+Preschool workbooks cover various subject areas, including literacy, numeracy, science, and social studies.
+Single or multiple subject areas in a workbook encourage preschoolers to explore diverse topics and develop a broad range of knowledge and skills.

 Active Learning